 - ½ cup organic tomato sauce

-- 2 teaspoons organic extra-virgin olive oil
+- 2 teaspoons organic avocado oil

 - 2 cloves organic garlic freshly crushed